Boulder Belt Eco-Farm Share Initiative like a CSA only more so...

 We Sell the Best and Compost the Rest

-2014 Farm Share Initiative's Nutz and Boltz
+2016 Farm Share Initiative's Nutz and Boltz

-Spring Session runs May 6 to July 30 is $350 for a share (6 items of your choice)
+Spring Session runs May 3/5/ to July 19/21 is $400 for a share

-Summer Session runs Aug 12 to Oct 30 and is $350
+Summer Session runs Aug 7/9 to Oct 25/27, cost is $400

-The 2014/15 Winter Share program runs Nov 3 to Jan 20 is $500 for a share (12 items every other week for 6 pick ups)
+The 2015/16 Winter Share program runs Nov 8/10 to Jan 24/6th.
+Cost is $500 for a Share (12 items every other week).

-Shares Each week members will receive an allotment of seasonal produce We do a Market Share where we allow our members to construct their own share of up to 6 items for a regular share and up to 12 items for a large share from tables filled with the day's harvest.
+Shares Each week members will receive a choice of seasonal produce.
+We do a Market Share where our members construct their own share of 6 items from tables filled with the day's harvest.
+On farm pick up only.
 How it works is first thing in the morning, before members come to the farm to pick up their food, they will get an email newsletter that, among other things, will have a list of what will be available and will have an idea what they want to put in their share.
-Most weeks there will be 20 to 30 items, from which the members can choose from the harvest tables.
-They pack their bags and are on their way (unless they want to walk around the farm, go fishing or help on the farm)
+Most weeks there will be 25 to 35 items, from which the members can choose.
+Members pack their bags and are on their way (unless they want to walk around the farm, go fishing or help on the farm)

 Flexibility We have been running CSA type programs on and off (more on than off) for the past 15 years and one thing we have found is that it is best to be flexible.
 So, unlike some other CSA programs, we do not have 20+ week seasons but rather have broken down our growing year into 12 week sections.
 This allows members to not be tied down for a long time and possibly miss out on a lot of shares